TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 5. **As a security administrator**, I want to create custom import templates that define exactly where to extract usernames, ticket numbers, and other metadata from different document types so that data extraction is consistent and accurate across our organization
 6. **As a security analyst**, I want to preview and confirm imports before submission so that I can verify data accuracy
 7. **As a compliance officer**, I want comprehensive audit trails of all import activities so that we maintain proper documentation
-8. **As a developer**, I want the system to automatically commit and push my completed work to Git so that version control is maintained without manual intervention
-9. **As a project manager**, I want automatic Git integration to track task completion and maintain code history for project oversight
-10. **As a security analyst**, I want to run the application directly from a USB drive on any Windows, macOS, or Linux machine with **NO INSTALLATION** required - just unzip and run the executable
+8. **As a security analyst**, I want to run the application directly from a USB drive on any Windows, macOS, or Linux machine with **NO INSTALLATION** required - just unzip and run the executable
-11. **As an IT administrator**, I want to deploy the application to network shares so users can run it directly on any platform without local installation, administrative privileges, or system modifications
+9. **As an IT administrator**, I want to deploy the application to network shares so users can run it directly on any platform without local installation, administrative privileges, or system modifications
-12. **As a field analyst**, I want to carry the application on portable media and use it on different operating systems without leaving traces, requiring system changes, or needing installation procedures
+10. **As a field analyst**, I want to carry the application on portable media and use it on different operating systems without leaving traces, requiring system changes, or needing installation procedures
-13. **As a new user**, I want an interactive tutorial that guides me through the interface so I can become productive quickly without reading documentation
+11. **As a new user**, I want an interactive tutorial that guides me through the interface so I can become productive quickly without reading documentation
-14. **As a visual learner**, I want to see document relationships through Visio-style connections so I can understand how files are grouped together
+12. **As a visual learner**, I want to see document relationships through Visio-style connections so I can understand how files are grouped together
-15. **As a power user**, I want to switch between Simple and Advanced modes mid-workflow so I can use the appropriate interface for my current task
+13. **As a power user**, I want to switch between Simple and Advanced modes mid-workflow so I can use the appropriate interface for my current task
-16. **As a security analyst with accessibility needs**, I want full keyboard navigation and voice control support so I can use the application effectively regardless of my physical capabilities
+14. **As a security analyst with accessibility needs**, I want full keyboard navigation and voice control support so I can use the application effectively regardless of my physical capabilities
-17. **As a frequent user**, I want the interface to feel responsive and alive with smooth animations so my daily workflow feels engaging rather than mechanical
+15. **As a frequent user**, I want the interface to feel responsive and alive with smooth animations so my daily workflow feels engaging rather than mechanical
-18. **As a user processing large batches**, I want to see real-time progress with file-by-file details so I understand exactly what the system is doing and how long it will take
+16. **As a user processing large batches**, I want to see real-time progress with file-by-file details so I understand exactly what the system is doing and how long it will take

 ## Functional Requirements